Thursday, January 22, 2026

 By the time he’d eaten dinner and taken care of his chickens, it was time for Cowboy to go to work.

-He didn’t get a nap in, so working tonight will probably be hard.
+He didn’t get a nap in, so tonight will be a hard shift.

 Once he left and the school traffic calmed down, Badger and I walked down to the creek church and sat awhile.